michaelbjames/copilot-study/README.md

 To get at these kinds of questions *and more* we've created a small application, YOU'RE going to build (with Copilot's help).

+Please read up to and including the ##Training Task section.
+Your interviewer will tell you which problem you'll be working on after that.

 ## Organization
 This project will be a set of tasks to accomplish with copilot.
 ```